f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 Exercise 3 (Optional): Video walkthrough
 ^^^^^^^^^^^^^^^^^

-NOTE:  The terms Distributed Cloud and AppMesh reflect the updated branding launched in 2022.
-Prior to that, the term Volterra was used for the platform and the term VoltMesh was used for the node.
+NOTE:  The term Distributed Cloud reflects the updated branding launched in 2022.
+Prior to that, the platform was called Volterra.

 .. raw:: html